Wage And Hour E-Discovery: New Challenges and Solutions

 Recording of a 90-minute CLE webinar with Q&A

-This CLE webinar will provide guidance to employment counsel on cost-effective methods for identifying, preserving and producing electronic evidence in wage and hour lawsuits, focusing specifically on preservation and the use of predictive coding in the aftermath of Zubulake.
+This CLE course will provide guidance to employment counsel on cost-effective methods for identifying, preserving and producing electronic evidence in wage and hour lawsuits, focusing specifically on preservation and the use of predictive coding in the aftermath of Zubulake.

 - Identifying relevant information in wage and hour disputes